-The two reserves of the Ferlo (Bille et al., 1972; Bille and Poupon, 1972; Sournia and Dupuy, 1990) offer possibilities of recolonisation or reintroduction for Sahelian antelopes.
-Their designation as national parks is under consideration (Diop et al., 1996).
-A programme to reintroduce the Dama Gazelle is planned (Sournia and Dupuy, 1990; Diop et al., 1996).
+The North Ferlo Reserve (Bille et al., 1972; Bille and Poupon, 1972; Sournia and Dupuy, 1990) offer possibilities of recolonisation or reintroduction for Sahelian antelopes.
+The designation as national parks is under consideration (Diop et al., 1996).
+A programme to reintroduce the Dama Gazelle is going on (Sournia and Dupuy, 1990; Diop et al., 1996).
 Its success depends mainly, as for all the southern Sahelian localisations, on the chances of limiting human pressure so as to ensure the protection of the animals and the rehabilitation of the vegetation (Diop et al., 1996).
+In October 2005, there are 6 Dama in the Ferlo North with only one birth in 2005 (Jebali, October 2005. comm.pers.).